 While not a guaranteed way to grab cash, these can be an interesting, fun, and lucrative way to spend your spare time if you're a business or science boff.

 At InnoCentive, companies post dozens of challenges offering big money for the best solutions, though they're often quite technical.
-A typical example's £10,000 for a proposal to protect seeds and grains against rodent infestations on a storage vessel.
+A typical example's £5,000 for low-cost labelling solutions for reuseable glass containers.

 Also worth a look is Idea Connection.
 Register and it sends you email invites to help solve firms' problems for cash.